Why low carb can help you lose weight

-Here’s the tricky part: when insulin levels in your body remain high frequently, this may cause insulin levels in your brain to become less responsive.
-This means high circulating insulin in your body not only leads to fat storage, but it may inhibit appetite control.
+Your appetite is regulated in part by how your brain responds to insulin.
+A higher level of brain sensitivity to insulin equals appetite suppression.16 Here’s the tricky part: when insulin levels in your body remain high regularly, this may cause your brain to become less responsive to insulin.
+This means that high circulating insulin levels in your body not only lead to fat storage, but they may also inhibit appetite control.

-By contrast, a low-carb diet can consistently keep insulin levels in your body low.
-This may allow insulin levels in your brain to remain responsive to meals, creating the kind of win-win situation that lets you lose weight — and maintain weight loss — without hunger.
+By contrast, a low-carb diet can keep insulin levels in your body consistently low.
+This may allow your brain to remain more responsive to insulin, creating the kind of win-win situation that lets you lose weight — and maintain weight loss — without hunger.17

 Although low-carb diets are still sometimes characterized as a “fad,” they’ve been studied as a tool for weight loss for decades.

-The most recent studies show a low-carb approach to be at least as effective as — and often clearly superior to — low-fat and calorie-restricted diets for losing weight.
-What’s more, they nearly always lead to lower blood sugar, lower blood pressure, and other health improvements, regardless of what happens weight-wise.
+The most recent studies show low carb to be at least as effective as — and sometimes superior to — low-fat and calorie-restricted diets for losing weight.
+What’s more, they often lead to lower blood sugar, lower blood pressure, and other health improvements, regardless of what happens weight-wise.18

 Get ready, because here comes the serious science stuff.
 While it may not be that exciting, it is important to see what the evidence says, so stay with us!